To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 UW Health One South Park Urology

 After hours, nights, weekends, and holidays, the clinic number is answered by the paging operator.
 Ask for the Urology doctor on call.
 Leave your name and phone number with the area code.
 The doctor will call you back.
-The toll-free number is: 1-844-607-4800.

 If you are a patient receiving care at UnityPoint – Meriter, Swedish American or a health system outside of UW Health, please use the phone numbers provided in your discharge instructions for any questions or concerns.